christianblais/spark/README.md

 Some spaceships have special powers, and they activate immediately after being deployed.

-- %$^#$ : You may discard a spaceship or supply station from your hand
+- %$^#$ : You may discard a spaceship or supply station from your hand.
-- $%^$%^: You may draw a spaceship
+- $%^$%^: You may draw a spaceship from the spaceship draw pile into your hand.
-- %^%$^$: Rotate a planet into desired position
+- %^%$^$: Rotate a planet into desired position.
-- $%^$% : Rotate a spaceship or supply station into desired position
+- $%^$% : Rotate a spaceship or supply station into desired position.

 ### 3. Damage

 All spaceships and supply stations deal their damage simultaneously.

-The player may choose to discard claimed spaceship) to deal additional damage - for every two salvage discarded, deal 1 additional damage to a target of your choice.
-Salvage discarded in this way are placed back into the spaceship discard pile.
+The player may choose to remove spaceships from his salvage yard - for every two spaceships removed, he may deal 1 additional damage to a target of his choice.
+Spaceships removed in this way are placed into the spaceship discard pile.

 ### 4. Conquer

+Planets and stars are claimed when;

-Claim all planets and spaceships that sustain damage greater or equal to their resistance points.
+- They sustain damage greater or equal to their resistance points.

+Spaceships and supply stations are claimed when;

+- They sustain damage greater or equal to their resistance points,
+- They are part of a group of spaceships and supply stations that are not connected to any planet or star.

+When they are claimed;

-* Claimed planets are placed next to you and set aside until the scoring phase.
+* Planets are placed in the player's scoring pile,
-* Claimed spaceships are placed face up next to you and can be used later on during your turn to deal additional damage (see Damage section)
+* Spaceships are placed in the player's salvage yard,

-Supply stations that sustain damage greater or equal to their reisitance points are destroyed - they are placed back into the supply station pile.
+* Supply stations are destroyed - they are placed back into the supply station pile.

 ### 5. Play Again

-A player may choose to play steps 1 to 4 a second time in his turn.
-If he does, he draws a supply station at the end.
+A player may choose to play steps 1 through 4 ("action phase") up to three times in his turn - assuming he has enough spaceship cards in his hand.

-This can be useful as it will allow the player to deploy two vessels in his turn.
-The drawback, however, is that the player will draw a supply station at the end of his turn... and supply stations are very weak.

 ### 6. Draw and Discard

+For every action phase completed past the first, the player draws a supply station.

+The player may choose to remove spaceships from his salvage yard - for every three spaceships removed, he may discard a supply station from his hand.
+Supply stations discarded in this way are placed back into the supply station draw pile.

-At the end of you turn, if you have no cards remaining in your hand, draw 3 cards from the spaceship draw pile.
+At the end of his turn, if the player has no cards remaining in his hand, he draws 3 cards from the spaceship draw pile.
+If there are no more cards, shuffle the spaceship discard pile and use it as the new draw pile.

-Discard all claimed spaceship cards in excess of 2.
+The player removes all spaceships from his salvage yard in excess of 2.
+Spaceships removed in this way are placed into the spaceship discard pile.

-## Special powers
+## Game Variants

+### Face-off (players 2, 4 or 6)

+1. Players are split in 2 teams, each with the same number of players in each.
+Each team will be assigned a colour (blue and orange)
+- Randomly build the galaxy using all the planets and stars available.
+For a shorter game, you may use less but make sure that each colour uses the exact same planets and stars
+- Players are placed around the table so that no two player from the same team will play one just after the other
+- A player may never claim a planet or star of the opposing team's colour.
+Planets or stars that would normally be claimed in this way remain in the galaxy until such time as they are claimed by a player of their own colour.